SebWouters/CheMPS2/README.md

 ### 7. Doxygen

-To build the doxygen manual, the `BUILD_DOXYGGEN` flag should have been on: `-DBUILD_DOXYGGEN=ON`.
+To build the doxygen manual, the `BUILD_DOXYGEN` flag should have been on: `-DBUILD_DOXYGEN=ON`.
 In your terminal, run:

     > cd /myfolder/chemps2/build
     > make doc